logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz19/README.md

 # Pivot pop-quiz 19: merge tables

-We've collected the results for all the tokens in $PIVOTS, ...
+We've collected the results for all the tokens in $QUOTES, ...

 ![token a, ... pause](../quiz18/imgs/07a-please-hold.png)